project-capo/amber-java-clients/README.md

 Supported devices
 -----------------

+* Hitec by `amber-java-hitec` - servo motor used in robot arm or 3D laser range scanner
 * Hokuyo by `amber-java-hokuyo` - laser range scanner
 * 9DOF by `amber-java-ninedof` - sensor stick with accelerometer, magnetometer and gyro
 * Roboclaw by `amber-java-roboclaw` - motor controllers